Assigning times to minimise reachability in temporal graphs: The case of singleton edge classes

-In this section, we demonstrate that certain restrictions on the input graph lead to efficient exact algorithms in the singleton edge-class setting.
 We begin by giving a simple necessary and sufficient condition for a yes-instance when the input graph is a DAG, implying that the problem is solvable in polynomial time in this case.

 \begin{thm} Let $(G,\mathcal{E},k)$ be an instance of \singTempOrd\, where $G = (V,\overrightarrow{E})$ is a DAG.
 Then $(G,\mathcal{E},k)$ is a yes-instance if and only if $k \geq \Delta^{\out} + 1$, where $\Delta^{\out}$ is the maximum out-degree of $G$. \end{thm} \begin{proof} We know by Observation \ref{prop:out-degree} that, for any bijection $t \colon \mathcal{E} \rightarrow [|\mathcal{E}|]$, the maximum reachability of $(G,\mathcal{E},t)$ will be at least $\Delta^{\out} + 1$, so if $k \leq \Delta^{\out}$ we will certainly have a no-instance.